A favicon of Google Analytics 4 (GA4)

 Which companies use Google Analytics 4?

 Major companies using GA4 include Deloitte, McDonald's, IBM, Bank of America, Siemens, DHL Express, and FedEx.
-Per TechnologyChecker.io data, we track 3.69 million domains running GA4.
+Per TechnologyChecker.io data.
+We track 3.69 million domains running GA4.
 The user base spans every industry, with retail (6.30%), software development (2.92%), and advertising services (2.73%) as the top three verticals among 140,109 enriched companies.

 What does Google Analytics 4 cost?